aliabdoli/algorithm-hackerrank/NOTES.md

         - can have only graph, graph has dictionary (adjacent list) of each node
         - to know neighbours, just ask graph
         - graph can be generic too
+   - be careful with nodes when you need to copy
+     - e.x. node is array (hanoi) and to get to child, then you have to copy whole array (result in O(n) for every child)
+     - in these scenario better using encoding for the whole array (to be node)

 - Dfs and its variations
     - only visit nodes, do some action (RoadsAndLibraries1)
     - visit nodes + keeping the paths (e.x.
 RedKnightsShortestPath)